tashatsar/courses-notes/monitoring📊📈.md

 - Deployment Environment: Different metrics may be prioritized in production versus staging/testing environments.
 - Potential Usefulness: Metrics should be evaluated for their future utility and necessity.

-## Monitoring Systems and Techniques
+## Monitoring Systems and Techniques💻⚙️

 **Synthetic Monitoring**

 Involves **simulating user interactions** with predefined actions to assess website performance.
 Helps identify technical issues and slow performance. **Process of Synthetic Monitoring**: The monitoring system selects checkpoints to perform tests, checks responses, and reports findings back to the monitoring system.
 If errors are detected, alerts are sent out, allowing for quick problem resolution.

-Synthetic Monitoring provides quick problem resolution and alerts teams to issues before users are affected.
-Synthetic monitoring is essential for maintaining productivity, revenue, and reputation, especially for companies relying on online services.

 ### Application Monitoring

+Types:
-Performance Monitoring
+- Performance Monitoring
-Availability Monitoring
+- Availability Monitoring
-User Experience Monitoring
+- User Experience Monitoring
-Error Monitoring
+- Error Monitoring
-Log Monitoring
+- Log Monitoring

-Prometheus vs Grafana vs Kibana vs Splunk, I don't understand the difference

-Coach
-Let's break down the differences between Prometheus, Grafana, Kibana, and Splunk:
+**Monitoring tools**

 | tool | for what |  functions | example |
 | --- | --- | --- | --- |